Start Writing Fiction with Anjali Joseph

 Special offer: All creative writing online courses include a free 12-week digital subscription to Granta Magazine!

-You will learn the components of strong short fiction with the guidance and feedback of a published author.
-Together, you will explore how to build credible characters, develop a narrative and plot, read like a writer and edit your own work.
+Anjali Joseph, winner of the Desmond Elliott Prize, teaches the essentials of writing fiction: how to build credible characters, develop a narrative and plot, read like a writer and edit your own work.

 By the end of the course you will:

 - Be familiar with the basic elements of a short story